-Sightseeing:In Boston; orientation tour in Albany; The Breakers mansion, Plimoth Plantation, whale watching with commentary, Mayflower II, Plymouth Rock, Beacon Hill, the Old North Church, Boston Common, cruise on the MS Mount Washington, maple syrup farm, and scenic ferry crossing into the state of New York.
+Sightseeing:In Boston; orientation tours in Saratoga Springs and Albany; The Breakers mansion, Plimoth Plantation, Plymouth Rock, Mayflower II, Beacon Hill, the Old North Church, Freedom Trail, Boston Common, cruise on the MS Mount Washington, maple syrup farm, and scenic ferry crossing into the state of New York.
 Inside visits as shown in UPPERCASE in the tour description, including admission charges where applicable.

 Scenic Highlights:Newport, Village of Ogunquit, Lake Winnipesaukee, North Conway, Lake Champlain, Adirondack Mountains, and Lake Placid village.